iadvize/documentation/Documentation.md

-We strongly recommend you, to use the **constant time** string comparison method (`hash_equals` vs `===`  in our example), to be less vulnerable to [timing attacks] (https://en.wikipedia.org/wiki/Timing_attack).
+We strongly recommend you, to use the **constant time** string comparison method (`hash_equals` vs `===`  in our example), to be less vulnerable to [timing attacks](https://en.wikipedia.org/wiki/Timing_attack).

 ## Webhooks (In progress)
 The webhook system allows external applications to subscribe to events (via callback URLs) to receive updates in real-time.